Spikeball (company)

 Spikeball Inc. is an American sports equipment company that chiefly produces equipment for the game of roundnet.
-The company is the largest provider of roundnet equipment and sponsors tournaments in several countries including Belgium, Canada, and the United States.
-The company was founded in 2007 and is based in Chicago, Illinois.
+The company is the largest provider of roundnet equipment and sponsors tournaments in several countries including Belgium, Canada, Colombia, and the United States.

+The company was founded in 2007 by Chris Ruder and is based in Chicago, Illinois — with employees all over the country.
 Spikeball Roundnet Association tournaments began airing on ESPN2 in May 2018.

 History

-Spikeball was founded by Chris Ruder in Chicago, Illinois.
-The company was incorporated in 2007 and began selling equipment for a net sport game in 2008.
-The game was invented in the 1980s by Jeff Knurek, an American toymaker who did not patent it.
+The company was incorporated in 2007 and in 2008 began selling equipment for roundnet, a net sport that had been invented in the 1980s by Jeff Knurek, an American toymaker who did not patent it.

 Roundnet, as the game is now known, is played with a small trampoline-like net placed on the ground between two teams with two players each who bounce a ball back and forth on the net, in a gameplay that has been compared to volleyball.

-Ruder was one of the purchasers of a set when it was originally sold briefly in the 1980s.
+Ruder had purchased a set when it was originally marketed, briefly in the 1980s.
 He and five of his friends raised a total of $100,000 as seed money for the company which Ruder started in his basement.
 He purchased the rights to the product and contracted a manufacturer in China to produce the equipment.

-When he started the company, Ruder was employed at Microsoft and Monster Worldwide, while working in his free time to develop the company.
+When he started the company, Ruder was employed at Microsoft and Monster.com, while working in his free time to develop the company.
 He later worked for Live Nation in the ad sales department while continuing to build the company he founded.
 Ruder left his career in corporate sales in 2013 to work full time on his business.
 By then, the company was earning more than $1 million in annual revenue.
 Dick's Sporting Goods contacted him to become a retailer of Spikeball equipment in early 2013, followed by Big 5 and Modell's Sporting Goods.
 The company was granted a US patent for the game in August 2014.

 In 2014, Ruder appeared on ABC's Shark Tank to offer 10% of the company for sale.
 Daymond John offered him $500,000 but wanted 20% of the company as well as control of licensing, manufacturing and retail.
 Ruder accepted, but the deal fell apart, before the episode aired, due to differences in strategy for the direction of the company.

 In fall 2017, the company said it had sold its one-millionth net and was generating $15 million in sales per year.